lizardie/ERSA-WooW/_notes/02-markdown.md

 In this 45 minutes session we introduce the concept of markup languages in combination with pandoc and working with the terminal.
 In particular we focus on markdown: a very lightweight and markup language (and probably the fastest way to create slides).
 In particular we deal with:

+1. `Markdown`
-2. `Markdown`
+2. `Pandoc`
-3. `Pandoc`
+3. `Rstudio`

-Although the last one, pandoc, is not completely necessary (it is under the hood of `RStudio`), we think it is important and handy enough to spend some time on.
+Although the second one, pandoc, is not completely necessary (it is under the hood of `RStudio`), we think it is important and handy enough to spend some attention to.

 ### Requirements

-For this session, we basically need only one tools: `RStudio`.
+For this session, we basically need only one tool: `RStudio`.

-For the assignment we will replicate [this paper](../Assignments/OriginalPaper.pdf).
-The basic document for the assignment is [here](../Assignments/Assignment3/RepPaper.txt) and the file with references is [here](../Assignments/Assignment3/bibliography.bib)
+For the assignment we will partly replicate [this paper](../doc/HowToWriteAShinyPaper.pdf).
+The basic (unstructured) document for the assignment is [here](../Assignments/Assignment1.md).

 ### Outcomes